Getting the Most Out of Auggie

 Strong example:

-"CorkVision provides Al-powered analytics, workflow automation, and intelligent recommendations for wineries selling direct-to-consumer.
-Our typical customer is a winery doing $1M-$10M in annual DTC revenue-large enough to have complex data, but too small to afford a full analytics team."
+• "CorkVision provides AI-powered analytics for wineries doing $1M–$10M in annual DTC revenue — large enough to have complex data, too small to afford a full analytics team."

 Strong example:

-"Insightful yet grounded.
+• "Insightful yet grounded.
 Confident without being arrogant.
-Innovative without being overly technical.
-Empathetic to the chaos of winery operations.
 Think: the operator's co-pilot, not a flashy tech product."

 Strong example:

-"Our immediate goals are (1) customer acquisition through 10-15 pilots with measurable ROI, (2) brand awareness via thought leadership and case studies, and (3) investor readiness through a repeatable GTM motion."
+• "Our immediate goals are (1) customer acquisition through 10–15 pilots with measurable ROI, (2) brand awareness via thought leadership, and (3) investor readiness through a repeatable GTM motion."

-If a real prospect wouldn't understand your brand from what you wrote here, your personas won't either.
-Strong Discovery inputs lead to sharper disagreements, better follow-up questions, and more useful tension.
+Summary Rule: If a real prospect wouldn't understand your brand from what you wrote here, your personas won't either.
+Strong Discovery inputs lead to sharper disagreements and more useful tension.

-2. Uploads: What to Upload (and When to Skip It)
+2. Uploads: What to Share and When to Skip It

-Uploads don't add volume-they add realism.
-You can run strong sessions without uploads, but the right uploads dramatically improve specificity and pushback.
+Uploads don't add volume — they add realism.
+You can run strong sessions without any uploads, but the right files dramatically sharpen persona specificity and pushback.

 Brand & Messaging Assets (Highly Recommended)